 FSANZ's conclusions regarding costs and benefits of the proposed measure are set out below.
 However, information received from the call for submissions may result in FSANZ arriving at different conclusions.

-2.4.1.1.1 Costs and benefits of permitting the use of enzyme alpha-amylase (EC 3.2.1.1) sourced from a GM B. licheniformis as a processing aid
+2.4.1.1.1 Costs and benefits of permitting the use of enzyme beta-amylase (EC 3.2.1.2) sourced from a GM strain of B. licheniformis as a processing aid

 Industry